StarRocks/starrocks/docs/sql-reference/sql-functions/math-functions/multiply.md

 ## Return value

-Returns a value of product of the argument, the return type depends on the argument.
+Returns the product of the two arguments.
+The return type depends on the arguments.

 ## Usage notes